 The primary strategy for preventing contamination of Mars with Earth organisms is to be sure that the hardware intended to reach the planet is clean.
-Each Mars Exploration Rover spacecraft complied with requirements to carry a total of no more than 300,000 bacterial spores on any surface from which the spores could get into the martian environment.
+Each Mars Exploration Rover spacecraft must comply with requirements to carry a total of no more than 300,000 bacterial spores on any surface from which the spores could get into the martian environment.
 Technicians assembling the spacecraft and preparing them for launch frequently cleaned surfaces by wiping them with an alcohol solution.
 The planetary protection team carefully sampled the surfaces and performed microbiology tests to demonstrate that each spacecraft meets requirements for biological cleanliness.
 Components tolerant of high temperature, such as the parachute and thermal blanketing, were heated to 110 C (230 F) or hotter to kill microbes.
 The core box of each rover, containing the main computer and other key electronics, is sealed and vented through high-efficiency filters that keep any microbes inside.
 Some smaller electronics compartments are also isolated in this manner.

 Another type of precaution is to be sure that other hardware doesn't go to Mars accidentally.
-When the Delta launch vehicle's third stage separated from the spacecraft, the two objects were traveling on nearly identical trajectories.
-To prevent the possibility of the third stage hitting Mars, that shared course was deliberately set so that the spacecraft would miss Mars if not for its first trajectory correction maneuver, about 10 days later.
+When the Delta's third stage separates from the spacecraft, the two objects are traveling on nearly identical trajectories.
+To prevent the possibility of the Delta's third stage hitting Mars, that shared course is deliberately set so that the spacecraft would miss Mars if not for its first trajectory correction maneuver, about 10 days later.
+The NASA planetary protection officer is responsible for the establishment and enforcement of the agency's planetary protection regulations.